Microsoft 365 Single Sign-On Setup Guide

 4. You can now enter your password and sign in to troubleshoot the SSO issue

-For additional security, consider enabling multi-factor authentication on your Office 365 account to reduce the risk of unauthorized access.
-For more information, see Set up multi-factor authentication for Office 365 users.
+For additional security, consider enabling multi-factor authentication on your Microsoft 365 account to reduce the risk of unauthorized access.
+For more information, see Set up multi-factor authentication for Microsoft 365 users.